ncatlab/nlab-content/pages/6733.md

 * [[Dmitri Sorokin]], _Superbranes and Superembeddings_ ([arXiv:hep-th/9906142](http://arxiv.org/abs/hep-th/9906142))

-A compariso of the different actions here is in
+A comparison of the different actions here is in

 * [[Igor Bandos]], Kurt Lechner, Alexei Nurmagambetov, Paolo Pasti, [[Dmitri Sorokin]], Mario Tonin, _On the equivalence of different formulations of the M Theory five--brane_, Phys.
 Lett.
 B408 (1997) 135-141 ([arXiv:hep-th/9703127](http://arxiv.org/abs/hep-th/9703127))